DeabitTech/scoreboard/README.md

 # Football World Cup Scoreboard

-This implementation simulating the scoreboard of the matches by the randomizing interval
+This implementation simulating the scoreboard of the matches by the random interval

 ## Stack:
 - React starting from vite